Skip to content

 Glossary

-What is a forward secrecy?
+What is forward secrecy?

 Forward secrecy means that if an attacker steals a key today, they still cannot decrypt your past messages, because those messages used keys that have already been deleted.